-If we use any underwriters in the sale of the securities in respect of which this prospectus is delivered, we will enter into an underwriting agreement with those underwriters at the time of sale to them.
+If we use any underwriters in the sale of the securities in respect of which this prospectus is delivered, the underwriters will acquire such securities for their own account.
+We will enter into an underwriting agreement with those underwriters at the time of sale to them.
 We will set forth the names of the underwriters and the terms of the transaction in a prospectus supplement, which will be used by the underwriters to make resales of the securities in respect of which this prospectus is delivered to the public.
-We may indemnify the underwriters under the underwriting agreement against specified liabilities, including liabilities under the Securities Act.
-The underwriters may also be our customers or may engage in transactions with or perform services for us in the ordinary course of business.